ChronoSheets/ChronoSheets-Ruby-Client/docs/ReportsApi.md

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token

 opts = {
-  user_ids: "user_ids_example" # String | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+  user_ids: "user_ids_example", # String | A comma-separated list of user Ids, if you want to filter the report data to particular users.
 If you want all, send a blank string.
+  force_only_this_chart: "force_only_this_chart_example" # String | A flag to indicate which report data you require.
+Choose a particular set of data, or if you want all data use the 'NotForced' option.
 }

 begin